dylPeters15/voogasalad_noplacelikehome/Use Cases 2.md

         7. If the unit is dragged off the screen or to a non-legal cell, then the unit will remain in its cell (as if not moved)

+40. Timmy: User disconnects in the middle of the game

+    1. User reconnects

+    2. Client sends error request to server

+    3. Server responds with the game state, including all of user's previous moves

+    4. User picks up where they left off